LukasKiederle/seminar-compare-go/content.md

 [Docker Swarm](https://docs.docker.com/engine/swarm/) need to deal with this efficiently in order to work reliable.

-This paper is going to reflect the technical differences between Go and Python when building a simulated cluster which persists its status within all of its nodes.
+This paper is going to reflect the technical differences between go and python when building a simulated cluster which persists its status within all of its nodes.
 This is accomplished with the raft algorithm which was introduced by Diego Ongaro and John Ousterhou in 2014.

-## The raft algortihm
+## The raft algorithm

-#### Basics
-* Raft Understandable Distributed Consensus/Agreement
-* x amount of nodes
-* node stores single value
-* client which sends info to the server
-* multiple nodes -> how come to an agreement -> thats the problem
+Raft is an understandable distributed consensus algorithm.
+It was created based on the consensus algorithm [paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf).
+The key goal was to develop an alternative for paxos which is much easier to understand and programmable.

+Raft has been proven to be as efficient as paxos but is structured differently.
+Diego Ongaro also claimed in his raft-paper that raft is more understandable for students which was verified by a study.

+The following chapters describe the raft algorithm in detail.
+There will also be a comparison of an implementation in **go** and **python**.

+#### Which problem does Raft solve?
+First of all there is a node.
+A node can store a single value.
+A client now sends a request to the server(this one node).
+Coming to an agreement which is the new state is easy.
+The node just updates its value.
+But what about having multiple nodes that should contain the same state?
+How are these nodes finding a consensus?

+#### What are the Raft Basics?
+In order to have a working cluster multiple nodes are needed which know each other.
-* a node can have 3 states: FOLLOWER, CANDIDATE, LEADER
+A node can be in one of these three states: FOLLOWER, CANDIDATE or LEADER.
-* all nodes start in the FOLLOWER state
-* If followers don't hear from leader they can become candidate
+FOLLOWER is the starting state for every node.
+If FOLLOWER-nodes don't hear in a specific time from a LEADER they can become CANDIDATE.

-* The candidate requests votes from each node in the cluster
+The CANDIDATE requests votes from each other node in the cluster.
-* The nodes will replay with their vote
-* The candidate becomes the leader if it gets votes from a majority of nodes.
+Every node will answer with their vote.
+The CANDIDATE becomes the leader if it gets the majority of votes.
+This process is called leader election.
+It is described in the next chapter in detail.

-* Thats a leader election
+The cluster is now in a correct state.
+This includes having exactly one leader and the majority of nodes being reachable for the leader-node.

-* All changes to the system now go through the leader.
+All incoming changes to the system now go through the leader-node.
+Its job is to inform all of his available follower-nodes with the new state.
+This is accomplished with a 2-phase commit.

-* 2-Phase commit
+#### 2-Phase commit
+A node can represent one value.
+It also has a none visible log.

-* Each change is added as an entry in the node's log.
+When a leader node sends a status update to all of his followers, the state change is added as an entry in the node's none visible log.
+The node replies that it stored the value.
-* The commit entry is replicated to all other nodes
-* the leader waits until the majority of nodes have put the entry in their log
-* Leader is now in the new state
-* Leader sends info to change to the new state which was saved in the log
+The leader waits until the majority of nodes have stored the change.
+If he gets enough responses in a specific time, he sets his state to the new value.
+Afterwards all other nodes get the info to change to the new state which was saved in the log previously.

-* The cluster has now come to consensus about the system state.
-* -> This is called Log Replication
+The cluster now has come to consensus or agreement about the system state.
+This is called **log replication**.

-#### Leader election
+#### What is a leader election in depth
 * In Raft there are two timeout settings which control elections.
 * First is the election timeout.
 * The election timeout is the amount of time a follower waits until becoming a candidate.